PeterKamm/Environmental-Citizen-Sensor-Station-FIfF-DSEE/README.md

-# Environmental Citizen Sensor Station
+# Environmental Citizen Sensor Station Prototype

 We develop an environmental sensorstation for outdoor use with a basic set of sensors, expandable with additional sensors.
 Data transmission is based on [LoRaWAN.](https://de.wikipedia.org/wiki/Long_Range_Wide_Area_Network)